redhat-openstack/website/source/testday/newton/milestone1.html.md

 * Check for any [workarounds](/testday/newton/workarounds1) required for your platform before the main installation
 * For Packstack based deployment start at step 2 of the [packstack Quickstart](/install/quickstart#Step_2:_Install_Packstack_Installer)
-* For RDO Manager based deployments follow the documentation in the [RDO Manager liberty docs](https://repos.fedorapeople.org/repos/openstack-m/rdo-manager-docs/liberty/)
-* For a virtual setup of RDO Manager try out the [quickstart](https://github.com/trown/tripleo-quickstart)
+* For a TripleO-based installs, try the [TripleO quickstart](https://www.rdoproject.org/tripleo/).

 ### Test cases and results